gitter-badger/OptimR/README.md

 You can now activate your virtualenv with `. venv/bin/activate`.
 Install the Python packages dependencies with `pip install -r requirements.txt`.

-Go into the django project with `cd optimr/optimr`, and create the SQLite database with `./manage.py migrate`.
+Go into the django project with `cd optimr`, and create the SQLite database with `./manage.py migrate`.
 Also create a super user with `./manage.py createsuperuser`.
 Now you can start the application anytime you want by running `./manage.py runserver` and going at `localhost:8000` in your browser.